-On Friday, August 25, 2012, Tulane Law School held its 33rd Swearing In Ceremony at the Louisiana Supreme Court.
-Justice Greg Gerard Guidry administered an oath to allow sixty-four third-year students to appear in state courts on behalf of qualifying clients under the direction of Tulane supervising faculty.
-Under Louisiana Supreme Court Rule XX, student attorneys in the Civil Litigation Clinic, Criminal Defense Clinic, Environmental Law Clinic, Domestic Violence Law Clinic & Juvenile Litigation Clinic learn practice skills by representing actual clients in real cases, while simultaneously earning credit toward their law degrees.
+On Friday, Aug 28, 2015, Tulane Law School held its 36th Annual Swearing-In Ceremony at the Louisiana Supreme Court.
+Louisiana Supreme Court Justice Greg Gerard Guidry administered the oath to allow 59 third-year law students to appear in state courts on behalf of qualifying clients under the supervision of Tulane Law School faculty.
+Under Louisiana Supreme Court Rule XX, student-attorneys in the Civil Litigation Clinic, Criminal Defense Clinic, Environmental Law Clinic, Domestic Violence Law Clinic and Juvenile Litigation Clinic learn practical skills by representing actual clients in real cases, while simultaneously earning credit toward their law degrees.

 The Louisiana Supreme Court and federal courts in Louisiana authorize third-year law students to conduct a limited law practice for indigent clients.
 Under the direction of Tulane supervising faculty who are members of the Louisiana bar, students represent clients by investigating, preparing, and trying cases, or by becoming involved in administrative or legislative proceedings.

 In the Tulane law clinics, instruction is provided in a variety of contexts.
 For most of the clinics, students enroll in a seminar on lawyering skills, which addresses interviewing, counseling, negotiating, case planning, discovery, and motion practice.
 The emphasis is on lawyering skills that students will use after leaving law school.
 Students may also learn through simulated role performances, which are videotaped and critiqued.
 Finally, under faculty supervision, students represent individuals or organizations before trial or appellate courts, administrative agencies, or legislative bodies.